hacksnitch/GitTest-3/README.md

 # GitTest-3

-This is a test repository created automatically.XXXXXXXX
+This is a test repository created automatically.XXXXXXXXX